cube-planning/slate/source/index.html.md

 ```

 This endpoint can be used to update data in the OLAP cube.
 The `message` will be used in the changelog for any changes to data.
 The keys for each record in `data` are expected to be top level dimension names or IDs (similar to [retrieving data slices](#get-data-slices)).
 The value for each key should be the name or ID of a deepest level dimension belonging to that parent dimension.
 Inside of each `data` record should also be a `value` key with the actual value of that data in the cube.

-If you know the ID of the particular value in the cube you want to update, you can also use that instead in the `data` records.

 ### HTTP Request